Wesley16838/frontend_interview/JS/Object/Class.md

 ### static methods

-> A static method is a function that is bound to the class, not an object.
-Static methods are methods that can be called without creating an object from the class using the new keyword A static method cannot be called from an instance of the class
+> A static method is a function that is bound to the class, not an object; Static methods are methods that can be called without creating an object from the class using the new keyword; A static method cannot be called from an instance of the class; Static methods are designed to live only on the constructor in which they are created, and cannot be passed down to any children.

 ### prototype methods